td-02/Pet-pose-estimation/README.md

-# Pet-pose-estimation diffrent YOLOv8 models
+# Pet-pose-estimation diffrent YOLOv8 models like yolov8s and yolov8l